Students’ experience and perception of skills development – are we helping or hindering or just misplacing our efforts to engage students?

 reflect on the ways their students engage with their institutions' skills development provision.

-Identify opportunities to enhance the provision of skills development provision particularly through how it is aligned with co-curricular activities such as personal tutoring
+Identify opportunities to enhance skills development provision, particularly through how it is aligned with co-curricular activities such as personal tutoring.

 Competencies